gmvisnan/MusGonRubVis/sean-mussenden.md

 **Name:** Global Terrorism Database (GTD)

 **Data Citation:** National Consortium for the Study of Terrorism and Responses to Terrorism (START).
 (2017).
 Global Terrorism Database [Data files, codebook, terms of use].
-Retrieved from [https://www.start.umd.edu/gtd](https://www.start.umd.edu/gtd)
+Retrieved from [https://www.start.umd.edu/gtd](https://www.start.umd.edu/gtd).
+Date accessed Sept.
+9, 2017.

 **License/Terms of Use:** Use of the GTD is governed by a detailed [“Terms of Use” document](http://apps.start.umd.edu/gtd/downloads/dataset/TermsofUse.pdf) that gives the users “non-exclusive, non-guaranteed right to search, browse and view.”
 It also demands that any information from the database be cited with an APA data citation.